 When will Work-Study Appear on the ledger?

-Work-Study splits will not appear on your ledger until the completed and signed Work-Study Employment Eligibility Forms have been returned to the Work-Study Coordinator (WSC) and the award entered into PPS.
+Work-Study splits will not appear on your ledger until the award has been approved by the Work-Study Manager and the Position Pool ID (PPID) is effective in UCPath.
 To ensure accuracy check your ledgers monthly to catch any discrepancies and make corrections quickly.

 Account Reconciliation and Discrepancy Process

 - Departments are responsible for the monthly ledger and account review to ensure that Work-Study funds are appropriately expended and split.